 It took you a while to settle into a pace that you’re most comfortable with.
 It’s your regular pace that you can effortlessly manage, since you’ve repeated it so many times before during practice.
 It’s the Goldilocks pace, not too fast not too slow, despite a bit boring.
 That’s your rhythm.

 Doesn’t it sound familiar?
 So often we’re distracted by the flamboyant traits of others and can’t stop from imitating them consciously or subconsciously.
-We’re allured to the feeling of impressiveness while neglecting the simple fact that we’re not ourself anymore, that’s we are pretending to be someone else.
+We’re allured to the feeling of impressiveness while neglecting the simple fact that we’re not ourself anymore.
 The affectation can be hard to notice, especially by ourselves, but our work always speaks the truth.

 The feeling was too good to not be transitory.
 All of a sudden, you’re out of breathe.
 You can’t keep up with the pace.
 You start to lose your bearings, then strength and patience.
 Your morale plunges while your self doubt soars.
 You are confused by why upwind comes so fast that it leaves you completely unprepared.
 The only thing that you’re sure about is that you can’t afford to keep the same pace as a while go, otherwise you’re risking burning out.